hyperledger/iroha-2-docs/src/guide/build-and-install.md

 ```

 If you have higher versions, you're fine.
 If you have lower versions, you
-can run
+can run the following command to update it:

 ```bash
 rustup toolchain update stable
 ```

-to update.
+---

 If you get lower version numbers **and** you updated the toolchain and it
-didn't work… let's just say it's a common problem, but it doesn't have a
+didn’t work… let’s just say it’s a common problem, but it doesn’t have a
 common solution.

 Firstly, you should establish where the version that you want to use is
-installed.
+installed:

 ```bash
 rustup which rustc
 rustup which cargo
 ```

-should give you some idea.
-As a rule of thumb, the user installations of
-the toolchains are in `~/.rustup/toolchains/stable-*/bin/`.
-If that is the
+The user installations of the toolchains are _usually_ in
+`~/.rustup/toolchains/stable-*/bin/`.
+If that is the case, you should be
-case, you should be able to run
+able to run

 ```bash
 rustup toolchain update stable
 ```

 and that should fix your problems.

-But, if you're reading this, it's
-reasonable to assume that it didn't.
+---

-Another option is that you have the up-to-date `stable` toolchain, but it's
+Another option is that you have the up-to-date `stable` toolchain, but it
-not set as the default.
+is not set as the default.
+Run:

 ```bash
 rustup default stable
 ```

-this can happen if you installed a `nightly` version or set a specific Rust
+This can happen if you installed a `nightly` version or set a specific Rust
 version, but forgot to un-set it.

+---

 Continuing down the troubleshooting rabbit-hole, we could have shell
-aliases.
+aliases:

 ```bash
 type rustc